 - [$175 one time payment] Lifetime premium subscription with 500GB storage

 - [$350 one time payment] Lifetime premium subscription with 2TB storage

 Adobe Creative Cloud offers a number of different cloud-based storage solutions specifically for photographers and provides photography-orientated storage with attractive image galleries.
 Group Libraries enable colleagues to add photos to one shared folder, and you're free to make any photo private.
 There's integration with Lightroom and Elements, and you can make quick edits when needed.
+There's also integration with Gmail.
 Uploading is easy, with apps for Windows, Mac, iOS and Android.
 There's also support for RAW file formats.
 The cheapest tier is expensive though at $119.88 per year for 1TB of storage.
 That's twice what Microsoft OneDrive provides but you do get Lightroom CC although you then lose Office 365.
 Opt for a lower storage capacity (20GB) and you can get Photoshop and Lightroom Classic thrown in for free.

 - Adobe Creative Cloud Photography Plan with Photoshop Lightroom CC, Spark, Lightroom Classic CC, Photoshop CC | 20GB storage for $9.99 a month | 1TB for $19.99 a month